nyu-dss/sanger-repotted/README.md

 - serve the site with `bundle exec jekyll serve`
 - add and commit your changes
 - if you push to the `main` branch, it will trigger the deploy workflow. you can check on it as it runs [here](https://github.com/nyu-dss/sanger-repotted/actions?query=workflow%3Aci%3Adeploy).
-- browse the prod site (currently http://marii.hosting.nyu.edu/sanger/) to see your deploy in action
+- browse the [prod site](https://sanger.hosting.nyu.edu/) to see your deploy in action